 There are two types of symbols:

-® indicates that a trademark or service mark is registered in the United States or elsewhere.
+® indicates that a trademark or service mark is registered.

-TM indicates that a trademark or service mark is not registered in the United States or elsewhere.
+TM indicates that a trademark or service mark is not registered.

 If you are using our logos or designs, use a trademark notice symbol on each use of the logo or design, regardless of the number of times it appears in your media.